-We are currently working on preservation and digitization of selected films from the Yanomamo film collection.
-Our heartfelt thanks to the following donors who have ‘adopted’ films in the Yanomamo collection.
-Their donations will go towards preservation and digitization:
+We recently worked on preservation and digitization of selected films from the Yanomamö film collection.
+Our heartfelt thanks to the following donors who have ‘adopted’ films in this collection.
+Their donations were used towards preservation and digitization:

 Climbing the Peach Palm – Peter Dow